-The following activities are not allowed under the proposed program:
+The following activities are not allowed under the proposed permitting program:

-- Sea walls and revetments are shoreline hardening prohibited by state law. - Large T-head groins. - Constructing multiple projects within the same beach. - Activities that are likely to have significant negative impacts on marine life, water quality, coastal processes, or shoreline access. - Activities which may cause significant adverse impacts to cultural resources including disruption of known or likely burial sites. - Activities determined to have a significant adverse environmental impact. - Actions likely to result in significant damage to special aquatic sites such as wetlands, vegetated shallows, mudflats, coral reefs, and seagrass beds. - Actions impacting a CBSFA or MMA in a way that is inconsistent with the purpose and intent of the designated area.
+- Sea walls and revetments (rock, concrete, rubble, etc) are shoreline hardening and are prohibited under state law. - Temporary shoreline protection structures such as sandbags or burritos arranged parallel to the shoreline. - Buried revetments. - Large T-head groins. - Constructing multiple projects within the same beach. - Activities that are likely to have significant negative impacts (as defined in HAR 200.1) on marine life, water quality, coastal processes, or shoreline access. - Activities which may cause significant adverse impacts (as defined in HAR 200.1) to cultural resources including disruption of known or likely burial sites. - Activities determined to have a significant adverse environmental impact during the community and agency review process. - Actions likely to result in significant damage to special aquatic sites such as wetlands, vegetated shallows, mudflats, coral reefs, and seagrass beds. - Actions impacting a CBSFA or MLCD in a way that is inconsistent with the purpose and intent of the designated area. - Activities that would impair public access to the beach or adversely impact lateral access along the shoreline.

-- Activities that would impair public access to the beach or adversely impact lateral access along the shoreline. - Activities that are likely to result in the take of endangered, threatened, or otherwise protected species or are likely to result in significant damage to special aquatic sites such as wetlands, vegetated shallows, mudflats, coral reefs, and seagrass beds. - Long-term beach fill stockpiling for future projects. - Placement of any non-beach quality or compatible fill. - Actions that would cause extreme turbidity, purposeful damage to live rock or coral, extreme eutrophication, or other long-term impairment to water quality.
+- Activities that are likely to result in the take of endangered, threatened, or otherwise protected species or are likely to result in significant damage to special aquatic sites such as wetlands, vegetated shallows, mudflats, coral reefs, and seagrass beds. - Long-term beach fill stockpiling for future projects. - Placement of any non-beach quality or compatible fill. - Actions that would cause extreme turbidity, purposeful damage to live rock or coral, extreme eutrophication, or other long-term impairment to water quality.